Length: 7.5 miles (round-trip)

 Crowds: Moderate traffic

-Pioneer Falls is the most popular destination along South Fork Trail that parallels the South Fork of Spanish Creek.
-The trailhead, at Spanish Creek Campground, leads over a bridge to a relatively flat trail that heads through Gallatin National Forest and into Lee Metcalf Wilderness.
-At 3 miles, you'll hit a fork; proceed right at the posted junction toward Falls Creek Trail.
+Pioneer Falls is the most popular destination along South Fork of Spanish Creek.
+The trailhead, at Spanish Creek Campground, leads over a bridge to a relatively flat trail that heads through Gallatin National Forest and into the Lee Metcalf Wilderness.
+At 3 miles, you'll hit a fork; proceed right at the posted junction on Falls Creek Trail.
 Here, you'll begin the short 450-foot ascent to the edge of the falls.
 Enjoy views of the 40-foot cascading waterfall.

-To continue your hike, continue on Falls Creek Trail to Jerome Rock Lakes.
-If you veer right at the posted junction and continue along Spanish Creek, the trail leads to Summit Lake, North Fork Trail, and eventually Big Sky.
+To extend your hike, continue on Falls Creek Trail to Jerome Rock Lakes.
+If you veer right at the posted junction on your way back down from the falls and continue along Spanish Creek, the trail leads to Summit Lake, North Fork Trail, and eventually Big Sky.

 This trailhead is closed from late fall through mid-May; make sure the trail is open before heading out.